-Formation of community based natural resource management needed more time to engage the traditional leaders and communities, co management of fisheries resources still has mixed feelings among the users.
+Formation of community based natural resource management needed more time to engage the traditional leaders and communities, co management of fisheries resources still has mixed feelings among the userMore time to be given and more exchange lessons to be conducted by nearby fish conservation areas who are managing their resources successifull

-An increase in transboundary challenges with fish communities threatening to boycott rise meetings if we keep going with law enforcers in the community
+An increase in transboundary challenges with fish communities threatening to boycott rise meetings if we keep going with law enforcers in the community- Already begun the Bi and multilateral conservation efforts among countries of shared natural resources such as the KAZA transfrontier conservation alliance under the SADC.

 Effects of climate change – El Nino wave effects have continued to affect general project implementation due to shifted priority of immediate needs.
+Collaborating with government and other stakeholders to address climate needs for our beneficiaries with regards to adaptation and resillient measures and humanitarian support

-Delayed response to some reported cases by Zambia police under victims supports unit
+Delayed response to some reported cases by Zambia police under victims supports unit - we are working towards strengtheing VSU GBV response mechanisms systems through multisectoral partnerships and engagements.

-Lack of stipends for committee members affecting their role in the project
+Lack of stipends for committee members affecting their role in the project-

 SUCCESSES